 Yousri Helal: in Tunisia, sustainable agriculture generates a lot of interest, as does ecology which is at the centre of numerous projects received by Lab'ess.
 Over and beyond these issues, most of all our action must be made durable.
 Behind Safir, the players in the field must be able to reproduce our models, because successful projects will create a dynamic.
 I remain convinced that a handful of change makers can have positive effects and become the standard-bearer for social entrepreneurship in the region.

-The Institut français leads the Safir project, the implementation of which is based on a consortium made up of the Agence Universitaire de la Francophonie (Francophone University Association, AUF), the CFI, Tunisian and Lebanese incubators Lab’ess and Pitchworthy, and the Arab NGO Network for Development (ANND).
+The Institut français leads the Safir project, with a consortium made up of the Agence Universitaire de la Francophonie (Francophone University Association, AUF), the CFI, Tunisian and Lebanese incubators Lab’ess and Pitchworthy, and the Arab NGO Network for Development (ANND).

 Most popular within the same topic